Far108/Exercise-1-MA/readme.md

 ## Questions
 ### Describe how Kotlin handles null safety.
 What are nullable types and non-null types in Kotlin?
 (0,5 points)

+Kotlin enforces null safety through its type system, distinguishing between nullable and non-null types.
+Non-null types cannot hold null by default, preventing null pointer exceptions.
+To allow null, a type must be explicitly marked as nullable by adding a ? after the type name.
+Kotlin provides several tools (like safe calls ?., the Elvis operator ?:, and the non-null assertion operator !!) to safely handle nullable types, ensuring operations on variables that might be null are handled explicitly, thereby enhancing code safety and reducing runtime errors.

 <span style="color:blue">Provide your answer here! </span>
 > Note: you can also use code snippets to illustrate your answer.